Hello! Who are you and what business did you start?

 So Language is my thing.
 It carries the power to paint a picture of who we are, to build bridges to places we want to go, and to connect us to friends we have yet to meet.

 As the daughter of a foreign service officer, I was fortunate to learn other languages at a very young age.
 The experience of growing up in another country sowed several important seeds in my life.
 I learned a great deal about the people in my host countries and the distinguishing features that made their cultures unique.
 I learned to accept others at face value without judgment.
-These points of awareness and interpersonal skills have served me well as an editor and co-author.
+These points of awareness and interpersonal skills have served me well as an on-site interpreter, an editor, and co-author.
 Although I do draw boundaries concerning the assignments I choose to take, I often have to suspend judgment when working with projects that represent experiences or a value system that differs from my own.

 My first profession was as a teacher.
 After 30 years of teaching preschool deaf children, second grade in a Christian school, high school French, sign language for interpreters, and adult ESL classes, it was time for a new chapter.
 Once I left the classroom, I became fascinated with the world of marketing and personal branding.
 The combination of these interests has deepened my insight into what makes certain people tick, given me new perspectives on the motivations that drive them, and equipped me with a knack for discerning their unique ‘voice.’
 Whether working as an editor or a co-author (in both fiction and non-fiction), I help my clients find just the right wording to develop their characters, the narratives those characters live in, and to draft a message with just the right tone.
 As we build our collaborative relationship, I also support them beyond my services as an editor.
 Adopting the mindset of a teacher-turned-writing coach, I routinely offer mini-lessons that help them become better writers as we enhance the skills they apply to their craft.